atomicsauce/skein/README.md

-# skein
+# Skein

-Prototype of a wiki written in Clojure.
+A wiki written in Clojure.